jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-03-10:15:45/index.md

 <br>
 </details>
 <br>
-Among them, I have found directions of Prof. Siddharth Barman at IISC interesting within India.
+Among them, I have found the research directions of Prof. Siddharth Barman at IISC interesting within India.
 So, I have put him at the top of my list to work with, if and when I plan to pursue PhD in future.
 Now, in **Sept'22** when I found that similar works are being done from Economics standpoint at ISI-Delhi, I felt very excited.
 In addition, the flexibility of ISI-Delhi program to work remotely has right away fixated me to it.
 All of a sudden, I re-configured all my career plans and revived my PhD plan, which earlier has been pushed down, to pursue it 5-7 years later.

+Besides the quantitative emphasis in research at ISI-Delhi and convergence between my areas of interests with Prof. Debasis Mishra's works & experience.
+After re-aligning my interests with Economics as primary focus from Theoretical CS in **Sept'22**,  **I have found ISI-Delhi with You & Prof. Arunava Sen as crown jewels to my this new world**.
+Adding to this, "<ins><strong>the possibility of pursuing research remotely</strong></ins>" & "<ins><strong>positive comments from students about Prof. Debasis Mishra's  mentorship</strong></ins>" has only made the feeling more concrete.

 So yeah, PhD has always been part of the plan, it's just the matter of time that's changed.